Edmond Bailly (composer)

-Henri-Edmond Limet called Edmond Bailly (19 June 1850 – 8 September 1916) was a French librarian and publisher.
+Henri-Edmond Limet called Edmond Bailly (19 June 1850 – 8 September 1916) was a French and publisher and bookseller.

 Biography

 Edmond Bailly was a musician and writer of symbolic, theosophical and esoteric inspiration.
 He wrote essays, narratives and articles on "esoteric music".

-His most remarkable work was undoubtedly his direction of the Librairie de l'art independant opened in Paris at 11 Rue de la Chaussée-d'Antin.
-There, he published several magazines and took care of young authors.
-Thus he became one of the animators of symbolism but also of the Theosophical Society.
+Established in October 1889, Bailly ran an occult bookshop known as the Independent Art Bookstore (Librairie de l'art independant) which was a central meeting place for artists, writers, and musicians in fin-de-siècle Paris.
+It was located in several places, most notably at 11 Rue de la Chaussée-d'Antin.
+Bailly published several magazines and took care of young authors.
+He became one of the animators of symbolism but also of the Theosophical Society.
 André Gide, Paul Claudel, Henri de Régnier, Pierre Louÿs, Louis-Nicolas Ménard began publishing their first works at the Librairie de l'Art Indépendant, which closed in 1917.